In Search of the Asiatic Cheetah – PRIVATE TOUR

 Welcome to Tehran!
 You will be met upon arrival and transferred to your hotel.
 The remainder of the day is yours at leisure.

-Tehran , although it is a concrete jungle, there is a fascinating side to this hectic city.
-Expect bold fashion statements, a range of ethnic and international restaurants, chic cafes and plenty of museums and art galleries.
+Tehran, although it is a concrete jungle, there is a fascinating side to this hectic city.
+Expect bold fashion statements, a range of ethnic and international restaurants, chic cafes, and plenty of museums and art galleries.
+What Tehran lacks in history, it makes up for with impressive museums.
+(D)

 Day 2 - Pardisan Park

-Today you will start your day by visiting Pardisan Park, an educational, research and cultural centre, with the objective of environmental studies, this centre is a multipurpose project aimed at increasing public awareness about the natural environment.
-Several animals live in the park; including monkeys, rabbits, and the Pallas’s cats.
-You will meet the members of NGOs and experts on environmental issues in particular focusing on the Asiatic Cheetah.
+Today you will start your day by visiting Pardisan Park, an educational, research, and cultural centre focused on environmental studies.
+This multipurpose project aims to increase public awareness about the natural environment.
+Several animals live in the park, including monkeys, rabbits, and the Pallas’s cats.
+You will also meet members of NGOs and experts on environmental issues, particularly focusing on the Asiatic cheetah.
 (B,L,D)

 Day 3 - Shahrud